dokku/dokku/docs/development/plugin-triggers.md

 ### `pre-receive-app`

-- Description: Allows you to customize the contents of an application directory before they are processed for deployment.
+- Description: Allows you to customize the contents of an app directory before they are processed for deployment.
 The `IMAGE_SOURCE_TYPE` can be any of `[herokuish, dockerfile]`
 - Invoked by: `dokku git-hook`, `dokku tar-build-locked`
 - Arguments: `$APP $IMAGE_SOURCE_TYPE $TMP_WORK_DIR $REV`
 - Example: